Can You Use Parchment Paper in Dehydrator?

 What are some excellent choices of parchment to use in a standard kitchen dehydrator?

-Unbleached white parchment is by far the best choice.
+Unbleached white parchment is by far the best choice for lining dehydrator trays.
 It contains little, if any sugar, and it is very perforated for easy removal of the dried pieces.
 Because it is blemish-free, it is also a popular choice for making bread, cakes, cookies, tortillas and pies.
+Solid trays are ideal for sticky or liquidy foods, as they are easy to peel stuff away from.

 Can you use parchment paper in a dehydrator to dehydrate fish?